• Skip to primary navigation

 Paneer Butter Masala Ingredients 3

 Always wash the paneer slab after taking it out from the packet.
-It has a slimy layer on top which might change the taste of the dish if not washed well.
+It has a slimy layer, which might change the dish’s taste if not washed well.

-If the paneer is old and has become hard, boil it for 2-3 minutes in water.
+If the paneer is old and has become hard, boil it in water for 2-3 minutes.
 Discard the water and then use the paneer.
-It is a simple trick but it magically refreshes the old chewy paneer.
+It is a simple trick that magically refreshes the old chewy paneer.

-If you are using frozen paneer, thaw it over the kitchen counter until it comes to room temperature.
-Cut it onto cubes and then soak it in warm water for 20 minutes.
+If you use frozen paneer, thaw it over the kitchen counter until it reaches room temperature.
+Cut it into cubes and soak it in warm water for 20 minutes.
 Drain and use.

-Butter & Oil – You will need butter and a little vegetable oil to start the recipe.
+Butter & Oil – You will need butter and cooking oil to make this paneer makhani recipe.
 Oil is added so that the butter doesn’t burn while cooking.
-Butter adds a rich taste, so do not miss on the same.
 You can use either salted butter or unsalted one.
 If using salted butter, reduce the salt in the curry.

-Whole Spices – Adding whole spices like cloves, green cardamoms, and black cardamoms adds a very nice flavor to this curry.
+Whole Spices – Adding whole spices like cloves (laung), green cardamom (hari elaichi), and black cardamom (badi elaichi) adds a very nice flavor to this curry.
 Do not skip.

-Spice Powders – Spice powders like coriander powder, turmeric powder, Kashmiri red chili powder, garam masala spice mix are added to enhance the taste of this gravy.
+Spice Powders – Spice powders like coriander powder, turmeric powder, Kashmiri red chilli powder, and garam masala powder are added to enhance the taste of this butter paneer gravy.

-Tomato Puree and Tomato Ketchup – Store-bought tomato puree (or tomato paste) and tomato ketchup is a must to make this recipe.
-Since they are much concentrated than homemade ones, they give a very characteristic restaurant-like taste to the dish.
+Tomato Puree and Tomato Ketchup – Store-bought tomato puree (or tomato paste) and tomato ketchup are a must to make this recipe.
+Since they are much more concentrated than homemade ones, they give the dish a very characteristic restaurant-like taste.

-Heavy Cream – It gives a very creamy and rich flavor and texture to the curry.
+Heavy Cream – Unsweetened heavy cream gives the curry a rich flavor and texture.

-Others – I have used very little onion, you can choose to skip it.
-Other than that, tomatoes, ginger, garlic, and green chili peppers go into making the gravy.
-Make sure to choose the ripest of tomatoes because it’s them that give the taste and color to the final dish.
+Make sure to choose the ripest of tomatoes because they give the taste and color to the final dish.

-Finally, do not forget to add honey and lime juice to balance the flavors.
-Kasuri methi is a must too.
+Do not forget to add honey to balance the flavors.
+Kasuri methi (dried fenugreek leaves) is a must too.

 How To Make Paneer Butter Masala

-Heat 1 tablespoon butter (salted or unsalted) and 1 tablespoon vegetable oil in a large skillet over medium-high heat.
+Heat 1 tablespoon butter (salted or unsalted) and 1 tablespoon cooking oil in a large skillet over medium-high heat.

 Butter and oil heating in a pan.